Mautsen/learn-english-app/README.md

 - JSDoc <br>

 ## Installation
-Make sure to use MySQL-database.
+Copy the repository and make sure to use your own MySQL-database.
 Add the configuration to `backend/database/config.js` -file or create .env to the root. <br>

 Build frontend: `cd frontend && npm install && npm run build`